 - If you want to link to a URL (web page) which isn't in browsed pages you can simply copy and paste into Address: or you can use the "Browse the Web" button.

-Video - how to create hyperlinks in MS Project
+Video - how to create hyperlinks in Microsoft Project

-Linking to a task or resource in the MS Project file
+Linking to a task or resource in the Microsoft Project file

 When project plans contain hundreds of tasks or resources hyperlinks to other tasks or resources can be very useful.
 For example a hyperlink could you take you from a task to it's assigned resources or could link from a design task to a related prototype task.
 You will need the task or resource ID of the task/resource that you want to link to.